 Ready for cross-channel sales thanks to powerful IT

-Although the terms no-line commerce or unified commerce have been circulating in the specialist media for some time, their meaning is still not clear to many managers and those responsible.
-The timely implementation of this, for now, the last evolutionary stage of e-commerce sets the course for a successful future in retail – online and offline.
+Although the terms of no-line commerce or unified commerce have been circulating in the specialist media for some time, their importance is still not clear to many managing directors and those responsible.
+The timely implementation of this first evolution level of e-commerce sets the course for a successful future in retail – online and offline.

 The endless shelf with no-line commerce, unified commerce, no-border commerce